Notifications

 • System administration

-The base instruction grants allocate funding equitably on the weighted moving average to ensure that every school in Alberta can deliver predictable and sustainable basic instructional programming.
+The base instruction grants allocate funding equitably on the average enrolment methodology to ensure that every school in Alberta can deliver predictable and sustainable basic instructional programming.

 This model focuses on programming for student needs and outcomes.

-High school funding moved from the many Credit Enrolment Unit (CEU) models to one model based on weighted moving average.
+High school funding moved from the Credit Enrolment Unit (CEU) models used prior to 2020/21 to one model based on average enrolment.

 We eliminated the Carnegie Unit, removed grants and reporting and focused on a single base instruction rate for high school.
 The exception is summer school, which remains on the CEU model with a cap of 10 CEUs but at a lower rate to reflect its cost.